 We booked reservations for Tutto Italia (lunch) and Narcoossee’s (dinner) the first day of our trip, Yachtsman Steakhouse (dinner) the second day of our trip, and Le Cellier (lunch) the last day of our trip.

 Along the way we had snacks as our appetites allowed.
 We originally planned on doing this during Epcot Food & Wine Festival to really maximize our value since snacks there can sometimes cost $7+, but after giving it some thought, we realized that we wanted to focus our stomachs on the snacks and other Food & Wine Festival-exclusive offerings, so we decided to nix that plan, in favor of this plan.

 Unsurprisingly, we saved a lot of money.
 We paid $342.08 to add-on the Deluxe Disney Dining Plan (total for two people, two nights) to our Disney Vacation Club stay at the Beach Club Villas.

 Reminder: the 2017 add-on price would be different, but since the cost of both the standard and Deluxe Disney Dining Plans have increased at similar rates, the cost difference between the two should be about the same.

 Here’s what each meal would have cost if we had paid out of pocket:

 Have you ever done the Deluxe Disney Dining Plan during a Walt Disney World trip?
-Would you like to do the Deluxe Disney Dining Plan?
+Did you pay to upgrade to the Deluxe Disney Dining Plan from the standard plan when taking advantage of Free Dining?
 What do you think of our little experiment?
-Share your thoughts in the comments!
+Hearing from you is half the fun, so please share your questions or thoughts in the comments below!